Whole-Grain Cranberry Streusel Muffins

-To make the streusel topping, in a small bowl, stir together the oats, brown sugar, walnuts, and cinnamon.
+To make the streusel topping, in a small bowl, stir together the oats, brown sugar, walnuts, cinnamon, and salt.
 Break the butter into little bits and use your hands to work it into the oat/sugar mixture.
 Sprinkle it over the muffins, dividing it evenly.

 Bake until a toothpick inserted into the center comes out clean, 12 to 15 minutes for mini muffins, 20 to 25 minutes for regular muffins.

 Leave muffins in the tins until cool enough to handle, then use a little knife to dislodge them and continue to cool on the counter.
 Store in an airtight container for up to 3 days in the pantry or 1 month in the freezer.

 Note: If you don’t have oat flour in your pantry, you can make it by pulverizing 1 scant cup of rolled or quick oats in a blender.
 It should yield 1 cup oat flour.

 Reprinted from Best Lunch Box Ever by Katie Sullivan Morford, Chronicle Books (2013)